sarajbeazley/SJB_Stockroom/README.md

-# SJB STOCKROOM
+<h1>SJB STOCKROOM</h1>

 A Full stack website built using React, CSS and Node.js, Express, Prisma and PostgreSQL for the backend.

-## General Info
+# General Info

-This is a solo project created over 2 weeks.
+This is a solo project created over 2 weeks for my final project at Boolean Tech Academy.
 The MVP consisted of a Landing Page, a route to 6 different Collections as well as an Admin Login page and an Admin Dashboard.

 The website has two main purposes: